ankaAR/bestiario5e/_creatures/guardian-naga.md

 * 6th level (1 slot): true seeing

-### Actions
+### Acciones

-***Bite.*** Melee Weapon Attack: +8 to hit, reach 10 ft., one creature.
+***Bite.*** Melee Weapon Attack: +8 al ataque, alcance 10 ft., one creature.
 Hit: 8 (1d8 + 4) piercing damage, and the target must make a DC 15 Constitution saving throw, taking 45 (10d8) poison damage on a failed save, or half as much damage on a successful one.

 ***Spit Poison.*** Ranged Weapon Attack: +8 to hit, range 15/30 ft., one creature.
 Hit: The target must make a DC 15 Constitution saving throw, taking 45 (10d8) poison damage on a failed save, or half as much damage on a successful one.